For attending a forum, you will typically need a visit visa or a business visa depending on the nature of your participation.

 Future Leaders Roundtable: Including Youth in Strategic Decision-Making

-Towards a Low-Carbon Future: The Evolving Role of Oil and Gas
+Towards a Low-Carbon Future: The Evolving Role of Resource Development

 Smart Energy: How Digital Technologies are Reshaping the Industry